martindevans/TopologicalSorting/readme.markdown

 > a -> c -> b -> d

-However is enumerated an an IEnumerable<ISet<OrderedProcess>> we would instead get the one single valid result:
+However, if enumerated as an IEnumerable<ISet<OrderedProcess>> we would instead get the one single valid result:

 > a -> {b, c} -> d